 See Related: Best Minneapolis Walking Tours for History Buffs

 Adventure Holiday in Costa Rica (30 days)

 Doesn’t a nice long adventure vacation to Costa Rica sound amazing?
-There are so many exciting things to do there, and it only costs about $80 per day per person to explore.
+There are so many exciting things to do there, and exploring only costs about $80 per day per person.
 With an estimated cost of $4,900 for two travelers, the average insurance costs may range between $180 and $310, depending on the plan and insurance company.

 See Related: Best Travel Insurance for Costa Rica

 How Do I Make a Claim with My Travel Insurance Company?

 Suppose you must cancel your trip, end it early, have a medical emergency, or experience a significant inconvenience.
 In that case, you need to file a claim with your travel insurance company if you want to recoup some losses.
 Here are some travel tips to increase your chances of prompt reimbursement in the event any of these things occur during your vacation:

 - Review your travel insurance terms to determine what is and is not covered